-November 7th is known amongst the Mass Effect community as N7 Day.
-Now celebrating it’s sixth year since the original Mass Effect debuted, today seems like the most appropriate day to take a look back on the franchise and one of this generations most iconic characters, Commander Shepard.
+November 7th is known amongst the Mass Effect community as N7 Day, a day when fans and the team at Bioware come together to celebrate their love for the superb RPG series, its cast and characters.
+As such, today seems like the most appropriate day to take a look back on the franchise and one of this generations most iconic characters, Commander Shepard.

 The history behind the Mass Effect series is a tumultuous one filled with huge critical acclaim, massive controversies and even an actual trip into space.
 It also cemented Bioware as one of the few developers who were truly willing to push the envelope not only in terms of typical RPG mechanics and storytelling, but with their attempts to create truly inclusive games that could directly appeal to anyone regardless of gender or sexual orientation.

 Mass Effect (2007)

 Mass Effect was announced on October 4th 2005 as an Xbox 360 exclusive which came as a surprise to many gamers who had theorised that Bioware’s next game announcement was to be Jade Empire 2.
 Mass Effect was touted as “next-generation gaming defined” that would harness the full capabilities of the Xbox 360’s hardware and would present “photo-realistic, high definition graphics on an epic scale”.
 Reading what the Mass Effect announcement press release was promising seems rather funny now, especially as we’re on the cusp of yet another next generation console launch, but I don’t think anybody truly anticipated just how popular and important this new franchise would become.